akib9ctg/university-management/README.md

    dotnet run --project src/UniversityManagement.API/UniversityManagement.API.csproj
    ```
    By default the app listens on `https://localhost:7003` and `http://localhost:5267` (see `Properties/launchSettings.json`).
+If those ports are occupied (for example by another API or development server), either stop the conflicting process or update `Properties/launchSettings.json` (and any reverse-proxy config) to use unused ports; otherwise Kestrel will refuse to start.

 ## Database Migrations
 Migrations live under `src/UniversityManagement.Infrastructure/Database/Migrations`.
 To add a new migration: